Applicita/Orleans.Multiservice/README.md

 4) The `public` keyword in `*Service` projects is *only* used on interface member implementations, grain constructors and serializable members in a type.<br />
   This ensures that the only external code access is Orleans instantiating grains.
 It makes it safe to reference the service implementation projects in the silo host project (Apis) to let Orleans locate the grain implementations; the types in the service implementation projects will not be available in the silo host project.

-The Roslyn analyzer will allow rules to be configured in `.editorconfig`